osl-incubator/poc-api-multi-language/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here’s how to set up `poc-api-multi-language` for local development.
+Here’s how to set up `poc-multi-api` for local development.

-1. Fork the `poc-api-multi-language` repo on GitHub.
+1. Fork the `poc-multi-api` repo on GitHub.

 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/poc-api-multi-language.git
+    $ git clone git@github.com:your_name_here/poc-multi-api.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv poc-api-multi-language
+    $ mkvirtualenv poc-multi-api
-    $ cd poc-api-multi-language/
+    $ cd poc-multi-api/
     $ python setup.py develop

 4. Create a branch for local development::